Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly states 'Use for quick what-if checks without managing session lifecycle manually' and 'Requires start_lsp to be called first,' providing clear when-to-use guidance and prerequisites.
-It differentiates from alternatives by emphasizing atomicity versus manual session management tools.
+Explicitly says 'Use for quick what-if checks without managing session lifecycle manually' and 'Requires start_lsp to be called first', providing clear when-to-use and prerequisites.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.